ShweataNHegde/snh_blog_site/src/blog/2022-07-21-transcript-why-does-rain-smell-good.md

 J: Pterichor?
 That sounds poetic.
 I wonder why rain sometimes smells so good?

 [02:11]
 U: So the smell of wet earth is not because of rainwater itself but because of various chemical molecules.
-The main one is called ‘Geosmin’ which is produced by spores of  a bacteria living in the soil called Streptomyces.
+The main one is called ‘Geosmin’ which is produced by spores of  a bacteria living in the soil called _Streptomyces_.
 [02:29]
 J: Wait, wait,wait.
 That’s a lot to unpack here.
 So many big words like geosmin, streptomyces, spores, and bacteria.
 Go slow, and tell me everything.

 [02:40]
 U: Hehe.. okay.
 I’ll slow down.
-So Streptomyces is a spore producing bacteria that lives in the soil.
+So _Streptomyces_ is a spore producing bacteria that lives in the soil.

 [02:48]
 J: What are bacterial spores?
 Are they different from bacterial cells?